stan-hyland/docs-alfresco/process-automation/latest/develop/index.md

     },
     ```

-5. Add the property `"alfresco-deployed-apps"` to the `app.config.json` with the name of the deployed application you are developing an interface for.
-For example, `"alfresco-deployed-apps": [{"name":"invoice-approval-application"}]`.
+5. Add the property `alfresco-deployed-apps` to the `app.config.json` file  with the name of the deployed application you are developing an interface for.
+For example, `alfresco-deployed-apps: [{"name":"invoice-approval-application"}]`.

-6. To develop the interface locally, CORS will need to be bypassed.
-Edit the `proxy.conf.js` replacing the `{hostname}` and `{realm}` with those relevant to your environment and realm:
+6. To develop the interface locally you must bypass CORS.
+Edit the `proxy.conf.js` file by replacing the `{hostname}` and `{realm}` with those relevant to your environment and realm:

     ```js
     module.exports = {